tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ```python
 SELECT <output_variable> FROM <pattern> WHERE <condition> <additional_clauses>
 ```
 Similar to SQL, graph queries use SELECT-FROM-WHERE clauses.
 The key difference is that graph queries generalize the FROM clause to allow patterns.
+A matched pattern is a table, each row in the table is a pattern instance with the binding variables (alias) specified in the FROM clause as columns.
 A pattern can represent a vertex, an edge, or a path.
 These patterns are expressed using ASCII art:

 - `()` represents a node.
 You can put alias (a variable bound to the node) in the front, and `:VertexName` in the suffix.
 E.g., `(a:Account)`.
 - `-[]->` represents an edge.
 You can put alias (a variable bound to the edge) in the front, and `:EdgeName` in the suffix. <br> E.g., `-[e:transfer]->`.